Our Year in Review 2024 is ready for you to engage and respond!

 Retreats are just a start

 Public education and health professionals are asked to hustle without systemic support to heal themselves.
 They build empathic relationships in marginalized communities within careers that require frequent exposure to trauma.
 Society recognizes that care for others is more than just a job but tends to ignore what that truly means for the humans who show up for it, a majority of whom are women and people of color.
 Our Fire Collective (OFC) aims to shift a culture of inequitable stress, turnover and “grind-it-out” approaches in human service professions to one that embraces collective healing practices.
 Dehumanizing structures and urgent performance metrics isolate people and drive everyone, POC professionals in particular, to suppress their own support needs.
-Ground-up change to employer systems begins with empowering workers to experience the healing support they deserve and then advocate for it.
+Ground-up change to workplace systems begins with empowering workers to experience the healing support they deserve and then advocate for it.
 Relational trauma can break the social fabric, so relationships must also be part of the s

 Need for Healing